oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 Requesting a template / starter document creates *no* obligation for the TC or the editor(s) that the work product will be completed.

+> NOTE: OASIS changed their document formats in late 2020; an
+> overview of the new structure for a specification is provided
+> for reference in [Document Template
+> 2020](./Document-Template-2020.md).
+The starter document
+> provided by OASIS contains much more complete guidance than the
+> overview.

 Both the template / starter document and a GitHub repo are requested using forms on the [TC Admin